-- 9.1 Any Competitor or other person upon the occurrence being proved to the satisfaction of the Executive Committee shall: - 9.1.1 In respect of any offence set out in Rule 8.1 be excluded from all further competitions at the meeting where the offence occurs and forfeit all his entry fees - 9.1.2 In respect of any offence set out in Rule 8.2 forfeit all his entry fees and prize money and be subject to disqualification for the meeting during which the offence occurred and for such further period [if any] as the Governing Body or Executive Committee decides any may also as part of the penalty have the circumstances reported to such other promoting bodies as may be deemed advisable. - 9.2 Any competitor or other person observed committing any offences set out in rule 8.3. - 9.2.1 May be fined up to \$10.00 for each offence on the spot by the CRO; - 9.2.2 Shall be reported to the Executive Committee which, on the offence being proved may penalise the competitor in any manner considered just in the circumstances with a maximum penalty of \$100.00. - 9.3 Where a penalty is imposed under Rule 9.1.1 for an offence under any of the sub rules 8.1.1.3 to 8.1.1.9 inclusive, the offender shall be suspended from all shooting from the conclusion of the shoot at which the offence occurred until such time as the matter has been dealt with by the State Association of which the offender is a member.
-The State Association may after due consideration, disqualify him from all shooting for such a period as it considers appropriate. - 9.4 The penalty for not conforming to the NRAA criteria for handloading is:
+- 9.1 Any Competitor or other person upon the occurrence being proved to the satisfaction of the Executive Committee shall:- - 9.1.1 In respect of any offence set out in Rule 8.1 be excluded from all further competitions at the meeting where the offence occurs and forfeit all his entry fees. - 9.1.2 In respect of any offence set out in Rule 8.2 forfeit all his entry fees and prize money and be subject to disqualification for the meeting during which the offence occurred and for such further period [if any] as the Governing Body or Executive Committee decides any may also as part of the penalty have the circumstances reported to such other promoting bodies as may be deemed advisable. - 9.2 Any competitor or other person observed committing any offences set out in rule 8.3:- - 9.2.1 May be fined up to \$10.00 for each offence on the spot by the CRO, and:- - 9.2.2 Shall be reported to the Executive Committee which, on the offence being proved may penalise the competitor in any manner considered just in the circumstances with a maximum penalty of \$100.00. - 9.3 Where a penalty is imposed under Rule 9.1.1 for an offence under any of the sub rules 8.1.1.3 to 8.1.1.9 inclusive, the offender shall be suspended from all shooting from the conclusion of the shoot at which the offence occurred until such time as the matter has been dealt with by the State or Territory Association of which the offender is a member.
+The State or Territory Association may after due consideration, disqualify him from all shooting for such a period as it considers appropriate. - 9.4 The penalty for not conforming to the NRAA criteria for handloading where it is deemed that a competitor has deliberately tried to gain an advantage shall be as follows:- - (a) The CRO shall report the matter to his Organising Committee, who shall in turn report it to their Member Association. - (b) Should the Member Association find the facts proven, there shall be the following penalties:-

-First Offence; One year suspension,

-And following re-instatement of membership;
+First Offence; One year suspension.
+And following re-instatement of membership:-Second Offence; Life suspension.

-Second Offence: Life suspension

-9.5 Any competitor who commits an offence set out in Rule 8.4 shall incur a deduction of five points from his score at the distance at which the infringement was detected.
+9.5 Any competitor who commits an offence set out in Rule 8.4 shall incur a deduction of points from his score at the distance at which the infringement was detected.
+This shall be 5 points for a TR competitor and 6 points for F Class.
 Any subsequent offence detected during the continuance of the meeting shall result in the entire score at that distance being forfeited.